Dufftown Clock Tower

 The Speyside Way

 An 84 mile officially designated Long Distance Route through fabulous countryside.
 It links Buckie on the Moray Coast with Aviemore in Strathspey, with spurs to Dufftown and Tomintoul.
-The 30 mile Spey Bay to Ballindalloch section was completed in 1981 and is linked to Dufftown by a spur from Craigellachie.
+The 30 mile Spey Bay to Ballindalloch section was completed in 1981 and is linked to Dufftown by an unofficial spur from Craigellachie.
 Dufftown is also surrounded by many attractive country walks.
 Conducted walking tours of whisky country are available.
-For further information contact the Speyside Way Ranger Service on 01340 881266 or email: speyside.way@moray.gov.uk or visit their web site on www.speysideway.org
+For further information contact the Speyside Way Ranger Service by email: speyside.way@moray.gov.uk or visit their web site on www.speysideway.org